ckan/ckan/doc/datastore.rst

 Check that the encoding of databases is ‘UTF8’, if not internationalisation may be a problem.
 Since changing the encoding of PostgreSQL may mean deleting existing databases, it is suggested that this is fixed before continuing with the CKAN install.

-Next you’ll need to create a two database users for the datastore.
+Next you will need to create a two database users for the DataStore.
 One user will be the *write* user that can create, edit and delete resources.
 The second user will be a *read-only* user who can only read resources.

 A few things have to be kept in mind: